 The recommendations come as the United States is struggling with an epidemic of opioid addiction that often begins with a simple prescription for ailments like back pain.
 In recent years, a number of states have enacted measures aimed at curbing prescription painkillers.
 The problem has also led many doctors around the country to reassess prescribing practices.

 The group did not address surgery.
 Its focus was on noninvasive treatment.

 The new guidelines said that doctors should avoid prescribing opioid painkillers for relief of back pain and suggested that before patients try anti-inflammatories or muscle relaxants, they should try alternative therapies like exercise, acupuncture, massage therapy or yoga.
 Doctors should reassure their patients that they will get better no matter what treatment they try, the group said.
 The guidelines also said that steroid injections were not helpful, and neither was acetaminophen, like Tylenol, although other over-the-counter pain relievers like aspirin, naproxen or ibuprofen could provide some relief.

 Dr. Weinstein, who was not an author of the guidelines, said patients have to stay active and wait it out.
 “Back pain has a natural course that does not require intervention,” he said.

-In fact, for most of the people with acute back pain — defined as present for four weeks or less that does not radiate down the leg — there is no need to see a doctor at all, said Dr. Rick Deyo, a spine researcher and professor at the Oregon Health and Science University in Portland, Ore., and an author of the new guidelines.
+In fact, for most of the people with acute back pain — defined as a present for four weeks or less that does not radiate down the leg — there is no need to see a doctor at all, said Dr. Rick Deyo, a spine researcher, and professor at the Oregon Health and Science University in Portland, Ore., and an author of the new guidelines.